njrhodes/ODA/README.md

 Created by: Nathaniel J. Rhodes, PharmD, MSc and Paul R. Yarnold, PhD

 <!-- badges: start -->
-<<<<<<< HEAD

 [![DOI](https://zenodo.org/badge/301721752.svg)](https://zenodo.org/badge/latestdoi/301721752)
 <!-- badges: end -->

-This package contains the functions needed to run and evaluate the output from MegaODA software.
-To fully utilize this interface, a valid licensed copy of MegaODA is required.
-For any statistical hypothesis, this non-parametric statistically-motivated machine-learning algorithm explicitly obtains the model which maximizes the (weighted) predictive accuracy for the sample.
-Many model validation methods are available.
-Users are encouraged to read about the ODA paradigm in Maximizing Predictive Accuracy (Paul Yarnold and Robert Soltysik, 2016), or on the ODA website.
-This package was developed by Nathaniel J. Rhodes to interface with ODA to assist the user in developing, evaluating, and validating maximum-accuracy ODA models.
->>>>>>> 592c2365464fe8a681115d70488154918b98f26b

 This package contains the functions needed to run and evaluate the output from MegaODA software.
 To fully utilize this interface, a valid